espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 }
 ```

+### Output and logs from ESP-IDF Debug Adapter and OpenOCD

+Beside the Visual Studio Code Debug console output.
+You can find the debug adapter output in `<project_dir>/debug.log` and Menu View -> Output -> `ESP-IDF Debug Adapter` as well as OpenOCD output in Menu View -> Output -> `OpenOCD`.

 ## Use Microsoft C/C++ extension to debug

-If you prefer using Microsoft C/C++ Extension to debug, the user community recommend this launch.json configuration:
+If you prefer using [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) to debug, the user community recommend this launch.json configuration:

 ```JSON
 {